 Located in the western part of Uganda and also western of Rwenzori.
 Started as a forest reserve in 1932 and later upgraded to a National park in 1993.
 Semuliki is covered by 220 km2 commonly as the birders haven its harbours a number of 440 bird species and 53 mammal species.
 Another special tourist attraction that you can find in Semuliki that you might not find in other national parks around Uganda is the hot springs (Sempaya hot springs) this is another centerpiece of attraction that attracts many people starting with those from the neighboring communities around Semuliki and also international tourists.
 Communities around the hot springs have beliefs that water from the hot springs can treat various diseases so you find a number of people around Sempaya hot springs.
 You can as well get to taste hot tea from the hot springs and also boil eggs.
 Other activities that can be carried out while in Semuliki: nature walks and cultural encounters where you also find the Batwa pygmies community.

 RWENZORI MOUNTAINS NATIONAL PARK

 Located in the western part of Uganda.
 Covered by 996 km2.
 Known for having the third highest peak in Africa (Margherita), many tourists flock in from different parts of the world to hike to the top.
-Mount climbing is the active activity that often takes place in this area.
-And tourists that visit the park stay for longer days, reason being the hike to the peak normally takes a period of 9 to 12 days.
-Apart from mountaineering the park hosts a number of 217bird species and 70 mammal species.
-You can as well find different activities in Rwenzori: birding, nature walks and cultural encounters.
+Mount climbing is an active activity that often takes place in this area.
+And tourists that visit the park stay for longer days, the reason being the hike to the peak normally takes a period of 9 to 12 days.
+Apart from mountaineering, the park hosts a number of 217bird species and 70 mammal species.
+You can as well find different activities in Rwenzori: birding, nature walks, and cultural encounters.